Bylaws

 6.01.
 General Powers.
 The property, business, and affairs of this Association shall be managed by or under the direction of the Board of Directors.

 6.02.
 Number of Directors; Elections; Term.
 The number of directors shall ideally be 15 but could increase or decrease by 3 at the discretion of the Board of Directors.
 Each director shall be nominated by the Nominating Committee and shall serve for a term of two years and not more than two consecutive terms.
-Renewal will be decided at the annual meeting each February.
+Renewal will be decided at the Board of Directors’ regular meetings.
 A previous board member may be re-nominated after being off the Board of Directors for a minimum of two years.
-To be considered for board membership the member must be at least four years from their formal training.
+To be considered for board membership, the member must be at least four years from their formal training.

-Candidates to the board of directors will be presented to the Voting Active Members for vote prior to the Annual Meeting in October.
+Candidates to the board of directors will be presented to the Voting Active Members for electronic vote.
 An affirmative vote of the majority of the Voting Active Members is required to confirm election of said nominee to the board.

 6.03.
-Resignation.director may resign at any time by giving written notice to the Association.
+Resignation.
+A director may resign at any time by giving written notice to the Association.
 The resignation of a director is effective without acceptance when the notice is given to the Association, unless a later effective time is specified in the notice.

 6.04.
 Removal of Directors.
 A director may be removed at any time, with or without cause (which may include failure to attend three (3) consecutive meetings) by the affirmative vote of a majority of the total number of directors currently filling director positions at the time of the vote.